 Stalking expert Nico van den Dries

-People in social professions are victims of the stalkingpartly because a care relationship can be misinterpreted by clients or patients and partly because clients or patients do not accept leaving a professional relationship.
-Another interesting fact is that Dutch research among famous persons such as politicians, artists and administrators has shown that 33% was sometimes stalked.
+People in social professions are even more often the victims of stalking.
+Partly because a counseling relationship can be misinterpreted by clients or patients and partly because clients or patients do not accept leaving a professional relationship.
+Another interesting fact is that Dutch research among famous people such as politicians, artists and administrators has shown that 33% was sometimes stalked.

 Nico van den Dries

-This does not only mean a love relationship, but also a care relationship or work relationship.
-The emotions can then consist of intense sadness and loneliness, and be accompanied by the desire to restore the relationship, making it desirable to maintain contact with the person who brought about the change in the relationship.
-The emotions can also consist of intense anger, resentment and hatred with a desire to take revenge on the cause of these feelings.
+This does not only mean a love relationship, but also a relationship of assistance or working relationship.
+The emotions can then consist of intense sadness and loneliness, and accompanied by the desire to restore the relationship, making it desirable to maintain contact with the person who brought about the change in the relationship.
+The emotions can also consist of intense anger, resentment and hatred with a desire to take revenge on the originator of these feelings.

 In a small proportion of the cases, the stalker does not so much show strong emotions as sadistic characteristics with an accompanying desire to dominate and destroy a victim.
 It is likely that this type of stalker is much more common in radio, television and film celebrities and rare in regular stalking.

 The rise of multimedia such as websites, LinkedIN, Facebook and Twitter have contributed to the increasing awareness of, for example, company directors.
 The risk of drivers becoming victims of stalking has also increased, because research shows that there is a clear relationship between the number of public appearances and the risk of stalking.
 This part is also often corporate stalking mentioned.

 To a large extent, the high risk of corporate stalking is reflected in the social face most executives have been given in recent years.
 Descriptions of the hobbies and family life of directors can often be found in management magazines and in organizations it has become customary in company magazines to also show the social face of the directors.